Custom Broker License Practice Exam

 Question: 1 / 400

-What is the significance of the NEV in customs processes?
+What is the purpose of determining the appraised value?

 Get further explanation with Examzify DeepDiveBeta